ercalow/cheatsheets/django_cheat_sheet.md

     firstName = models.CharField(max_length=30)
     salary = models.FloatField()
     ```

-- Back to shell: do these every time you change the model or db
+Migrate!
+(Do every time you change the model or db)
 - prepare to migrate: `python manage.py makemigrations`
     - That creates a migrations folder under the app + sql code
     - If you wanna see stuff (not necessary): `python manage.py sqlmigrate empApp 0001`
 - Migrate/execute the SQL and stuff: `python manage.py migrate`
 - Then you can go to mysql workbench and play around with the data
     - Select the db: `use employeedb;`
     - `show tables;` (shows you all the admin tables, the one you made is at the end) - it will be called something like empApp_employee)